When you bring home a new puppy, you'll want to get started on house training as soon as possible.

 Even with great house training on your part, there will still be potty accidents.
 Common reasons your puppy might be having potty accidents include:

-- Medical issue.
+Medical issue.
 Even if you're keeping a regular feeding and break schedule, if your puppy is still having accidents, it could be a medical issue.
-Medical conditions for a young puppy could include a urinary tract infection (UTI), a patent urachus (an incomplete closure of the umbilical cord), among others.
-Learn more about what medical reasons might be causing accidents in "Potty Training Problems for Puppies and How to Prevent Accidents."
+Click here to skip to medical issues that could be causing regression in your puppy's potty training.

 Choose a Regular Outside Potty Area